This post contains some affiliate links. Please see our disclosures for more information.

 Finally, you'll want to take eBay and Paypal fees into consideration.
 A final value fee calculator can help you make this determination.

-One way to get past this is to look at the number of purchases a buyer has made on Tradesey and also ask questions about buyers on forums like the Purse Forum.
+One way to get past this is to look at the number of purchases a buyer has made on Tradesy and also ask questions about buyers on forums like the Purse Forum.

 While Poshmark does not carry a large selection of designer goods, it's still possible to sell your designer handbag here.
 Again, list as much detail as possible, read buyer feedback and make sure you understand their process of handling things if a buyer chooses to return a purchase.